weapons-and-armor

 The Lance – Shock of the Cavalry Charge

 While the sword was versatile, the lance was the knight's primary weapon for the initial impact.
 Typically 10 to 12 feet long, the lance was a heavy wooden shaft with a pointed metal head.
 Mounted knights couched the lance under their arm, locking its weight against their body and the saddle, transforming horse and rider into a projectile of immense force.
 A full cavalry charge could shatter enemy lines, unhorse opposing knights, and drive deep into infantry formations.
 The lance demanded disciplined training; timing, balance, and coordination with the horse were essential.
-At the Crusader kingdom of Jerusalem, lancers became the backbone of field armies, able to counter the more mobile Turkic horse archers by forcing close-quarters engagements where European heavy cavalry excelled.
+In the Crusader kingdom of Jerusalem, lancers became the backbone of field armies, able to counter the more mobile Turkic horse archers by forcing close-quarters engagements where European heavy cavalry excelled.
 Over time, lances grew longer and heavier, and the development of the vamplate—a handguard of metal—protected the knight's grip during impact.

 Ranged Weapons and Tactical Innovation